6 Best Homeowners Insurance Companies in Arkansas of 2025

-Owning a home is a dream come true for many people in the state of Arkansas, whether they live in a big city like Little Rock or Fayetteville or a small town such as Magnolia or Prairie Grove.
+Owning a home is a dream for many in Arkansas, whether in a big city like Little Rock or Fayetteville or a small town such as Magnolia or Prairie Grove.

 Part of being a homeowner is understanding the risks to your home and taking steps to protect yourself and your family if something should damage or even destroy your house.

-Homeowners insurance provides protection from heavy rain and other harsh weather that can occur in Arkansas.
+Homeowners insurance protects from heavy rain and other harsh weather in Arkansas.

 The average annual cost of homeowners insurance in Arkansas is $1,530, which works out to $128 per month, but you may pay less if you take advantage of discounts.